 As of the date of this prospectus, the impact of the COVID-19 pandemic to our business has been limited.
 To date, we do not anticipate that the COVID-19 pandemic will significantly impact the ongoing clinical activities related to NefIgArd, our Phase 3 pivotal trial in IgAN.
-We continue to expect to report topline results from Part A of NefIgArd in the fourth quarter of 2020.
-We fully recruited Part A in December 2019, and because Nefecon is orally-administered by patients at home and the trial is conducted globally and designed to require only limited interaction among patients and the healthcare system, the impact of the COVID-19 pandemic to Part A of the trial has been limited to date.
+We reported topline results from Part A of NefIgArd in the fourth quarter of 2020.
+We fully recruited Part A in December 2019, and because Nefecon is orally-administered by patients at home and the trial is conducted globally and designed to require only limited interaction among patients and the healthcare system, the impact of the COVID-19 pandemic to Part A of the trial was limited.
 With sites in 19 countries participating in the trial, there are several geographies facing challenging situations in their healthcare systems, but we believe we have been able to put in place effective measures designed to address patient safety and preserve trial data integrity, in close cooperation with national coordinators, primary investigators, trial nurses and our contract research organization.
-Although recruitment in the first quarter of 2020 for Part B of NefIgArd exceeded our plans, recruitment rates have slowed and we expect a reduced recruitment rate over the next several months due to the impact of the COVID-19 pandemic.
-However, based on existing enrollment in Part B and expected complementary recruitment activities in China, we continue to expect to complete recruitment before the end of 2020.
-If we successfully complete recruitment by the end of 2020, we expect to report data from Part B in 2022.
-There are, however, still uncertainties with regard to the continued development of COVID-19 and its implications, and we will continue to assess the situation and seek to put in place relevant mitigating measures where necessary.
+Although recruitment in the first quarter of 2020 for Part B of NefIgArd exceeded our plans, recruitment rates have slowed and we experienced a reduced enrollment rate over the past several months due to the impact of the COVID-19 pandemic.
+However, based on existing enrollment in Part B and expected complementary recruitment activities in China, we expect to complete recruitment in the first quarter of 2021, depending on the impact of the COVID-19 pandemic.
+If we successfully complete recruitment in the first quarter of 2021, we expect to report data from Part B in early 2023.
+There are, however, still uncertainties with regard to the continued development of COVID-19 and its implications, such as the potential inability of regulatory authorities to conduct pre-approval inspections of our manufacturing facilities, if required, and we will continue to assess the situation and seek to put in place relevant mitigating measures where necessary.